pangenome/chromosome_communities/workflows/0_Preparation.md

 done
 ```

-Check the partitioning with CHM13:
+Check manually the partitioning with CHM13:

 ```shell
 ## Map against the CHM13 assembly (and manually check the output)